joangerard/webots-thesis/README.md

 You are a user who wants to have the application running and you are not interested in the code so this section is just for you.

 1. Download Webots2020a from [here](https://github.com/cyberbotics/webots/releases/tag/R2020a) and install it.
-2. Download Python 3.7 from [here](https://www.python.org/downloads/release/python-377/) and install it if you do not have done it already.
-DO NOT USE `brew` command to install Python because you may have several premission problems while running it from Webots.
+2. Download Python 3.7 from [here](https://www.python.org/downloads/release/python-377/) and install it if you do not have done it already. **DO NOT** USE `brew` command to install Python because you may have several premission problems while running it from Webots.
 3. Clone this repository into your local machine typing `git clone https://github.com/joangerard/webots-thesis` in a terminal.
-4. Install the Python library dependencies.
+4. Install the Python library dependencies following these instructions:

     4.1.
 It is highly recomended to install a virtual environment in python to isolate the libraries installation.

     4.2.
 In order to install a virtual environment please open a terminal and go to the recently cloned repository directory.
-Then go to the path `webots-project/controllers/pos-prediction` and install virtual environment.
+Then go to the path `webots-project/controllers/pos-prediction` and install a virtual environment with this command.

           // For MacOs and Linux:
           python3 -m pip install --user virtualenv